Soccer-Wrexham striker Mullin punctures lung in pre-season win over Man Utd

 Elliott Lee, Aaron Hayden and Sam Dalby scored for Wrexham while Marc Jurado scored for United, who fielded a second-string side filled with youngsters.

-Wrexham gained worldwide recognition last season when the Welsh club secured a fairytale return to the English Football League after a 15-year absence.
+Wrexham gained worldwide recognition last season when the Welsh club - taken over by Reynolds and fellow actor Rob McElhenney in 2020 - secured a fairytale return to the English Football League after a 15-year absence.

 The club's rise in popularity has seen them play pre-season friendlies with top-flight Premier League teams this month.
 They played Chelsea last week but lost 5-0.